cosmos/cosmos-sdk/store/storage/README.md

 ### SQLite (Btree)

-The SQLite implementation is a native Go SS implementation.
-It fully supports the `VersionedDatabase` API and the implementation is relatively straightforward and easy to understand as it’s SQL-based.
+The SQLite implementation is another CGO-based SS implementation.
+It fully supports the `VersionedDatabase` API.
+The implementation is relatively straightforward and easy to understand as it’s entirely SQL-based.
+However, benchmarks show that this options is least performant, even for reads.
+This SS backend has a lot of promise, but needs more benchmarking and potential SQL optimizations, like dedicated tables for certain aspects of state, e.g. latest state, to be extremely performant.

 ## Benchmarks